 Location: Cornwall, Ontario

 The City of Cornwall (City) wanted to explore options to minimize carbon emissions at the wastewater treatment plant (WWTP).
 The City investigated strategies to maximize biogas production while minimizing the carbon emissions associated with the facility.
 One potential strategy was to harness thermal energy within their sewage system to offset the heating requirements of the WWTP and reduce on-site consumption of biogas for process heating purposes.
-The City retained J.L.
-Richards & Associates (JLR) to provide a feasibility study and concept design of a waste heat recovery system including any necessary retrofits to the existing WWTP’s heating system.
+The City retained JLR to provide a feasibility study and concept design of a waste heat recovery system including any necessary retrofits to the existing WWTP’s heating system.
 The intent was to identify a path towards zero carbon emissions at the facility by eliminating onsite combustion of biogas and natural gas.

 A review of historical operation data demonstrated that there was sufficient thermal resource in the effluent flow stream to supply all heating requirements of the WWTP buildings and processes with excess capacity for new heat loads or for neighboring buildings.